 Carnegie Mellon's main bulletin board AFTER implementation of rules

-Positive feedback we received!
+We received positive feedback from CMU’s School of Computer Science.
 Unfortunately our plan to implement more bulletin boards fell through.

 Impact over time